March/April – 2002

 – The most important commercial hydroponic crops are tomatoes, cucumber, cut flowers, lettuce and capsicum.

 The Dutch are the recognised world leaders in commercial hydroponics.
 Holland has a total hydroponic production area of some 10,000 ha made up of 13,000 mostly family-based holdings that employ an estimated 40,000 people (Netherlands Department of Environment, Food and Rural Affairs, NDEFRA).
 Hydroponics accounts for 50% of the value of all fruit and vegetables produced in the country.
-Holland’s most important vegetable/fruit crops are capsicum, tomatoes and cucumbers and production is export focussed.
+Holland’s most important vegetable/fruit crops are capsicum, tomatoes and cucumbers and production is export focused.
 Important cut flowers are roses, gerbera, carnation and chrysanthemum.
 Again, produce is grown for largely export markets (NDEFRA).

 Nearly all glasshouse production in Holland is hydroponic.
 Conversion of greenhouses to rockwool and NFT-based hydroponic systems was necessitated by widespread soil depletion, a build-up of soil disease, salinisation, high water tables and favourable economic returns (Hanger, 1993).